What do you think people get hung up on the most when they want to start a business? It’s not marketing, and it’s not getting clients.

 Book in a Box earned $200K in its first two months, prompting Max to write that he was embarrassed by the success.
 Why?
 Because he should’ve — and could’ve — started this business sooner.

-Having followed up with $2.5 million in sales in 2015, the company has already signed almost 300 authors and sent over 70 books to market.
+Having followed up with $5 million in sales in 2016, the company has already signed over 400 authors and sent over 120 books to market.
 Many of those have landed on bestseller lists, generated New York Times profiles, and boosted rates for consulting deals.

 For example, entrepreneur Stephan Aarstol’s book, The Five Hour Workday, was profiled in Forbes and Fast Company.
 And The Huffington Post created a Facebook video about his concept, which generated over four million views.